 Of course, this was also true in the 1960s.
 Given that Kennedy’s goal was achieved, perhaps that success has diluted the magnitude of the challenge it posed.
-But as Charles Fishman details in his recent book One Giant Leap: The Impossible Mission That Flew Us to the Moon (Simon & Schuster, 2019), the first to be surprised at the time was NASA itself: the United States had a total of just 15 minutes of space flight experience and did not yet have any of the necessary technologies to take man to the Moon.
+But as Charles Fishman details in his book One Giant Leap: The Impossible Mission That Flew Us to the Moon (Simon & Schuster, 2019), the first to be surprised at the time was NASA itself: the United States had a total of just 15 minutes of space flight experience and did not yet have any of the necessary technologies to take humans to the Moon.

 The dream goal for new space powers